 The Grit Invader is the crème de la creme from grit scooters.
 Expect to pay around £200 for this mean-looking slick scooter, or £250 for the 125 version.
 Grit Scooters use a reinforced octagonal downtube on this model creating a super strong design that should withstand a thrashing.
 With the heat treated 10cm alloy deck, alloy quad clamps and threadless headset you have a lot of quality components for your money.
 The wheels as you would expect are spoked alloy core and the cut-out head tube for 2013 adds to the funky look of this scooter.
 Both this Invader and the slightly cheaper Grit Mayhem now have the new Grit Flex Brake which is spring=less meaning less wear and is much quieter than a spring break.

 04.JD Bug Pro

-JD Bug are probably amongst the most popular scooter brand amongst school kids right now.
-They are solid looking scooters and JD Bug have a really wide range so you should be able to find what you are looking for but they also have many accessories if you are seeking to customise your scooter.
+JD Bug is probably amongst the most popular scooter brand amongst school kids right now.
+They are solid looking scooters and JD Bug has a really wide range so you should be able to find what you are looking for but they also have many accessories if you are seeking to customize your scooter.
 The JD Bug Pro has the best forks on any of the JD Bug models being thicker, stronger and able to handle the impact of heavy landings.
 Many of the Bug scooters are folding but this one is fixed for more stability.
 The weight of this scooter is just 2.9 kg and with 100mm SHR Metal core pro wheels with the Pro series graphic on them you will certainly stand out from the crowd.

 If you can’t find the ready-made scooter of your dreams at Best Scooters for Kids then you may want to consider creating it yourself.
-Most of the big name brands sell their components separately so you can build up a scooter from scratch.
+Most of the big-name brands sell their components separately so you can build up a scooter from scratch.
 This may be a more expensive way of doing things but at least you get the best stunt scooter which will be totally unique and then you can set your own trends.